 - You may even have to tweak your BIOS a bit but worry not as we will guide you every step of the way.

-At times, your computer may refuse to recognize or detect the GPU.
+At times, your computer may refuse to recognize the GPU.
 It can happen if you have freshly installed a new graphics card or updated your Windows OS to a newer version.

 One user described the problem on Microsoft’s official forum.

 After I updated my laptop recently, my 980M graphics card seems to “disappear.”
 It is not in the device manager (only shows my intel 530) and Nvidia software can not detect my graphics card either.
 Please help!

 As troublesome as it may seem, this is not actually an uncommon situation.
 So, if you’re stuck with a PC not detecting GPU, fix the problem with the solutions below.

 How do I get my computer to recognize my GPU?